Learning When the Concept Shifts: Confounding, Invariance, and Dimension Reduction: Methodology: Domain Adaptation via Manifold Optimization

 The \textit{Stability} term quantifies two things.
 First, a notion of distributional stability determined by the penalty $\eta \left\| V^\top \left(\Sigma_\cT - \Sigma_\cS \right) V \right\|_{\mathrm{F}}^2$ for the representation subspace $V$.
 The penalty can be interpreted as a distribution distance; see \eqref{eqn:MMD}.
 Second, a standard ridge penalization quantifies the stability of the linear relationship $\alpha$ given the subspace $V$.

 Conceptually, as $\eta \to \infty$, $V$ captures the linear subspace over which the covariate second moments stay invariant.
 Moreover, such an invariant linear subspace corresponds to the contribution from the exogenous $Z$ that identifies the invariant causal relationship.
 Indeed, $\Theta^\top \left(\E_\mathcal{T}[X X^\top] - \E_\mathcal{S}[X X^\top] \right) \Theta = 0$, therefore provided $l > k$, $\Theta \in \R^{d \times k}$ is an element of the non-empty solution set.
 In this sense, the case when $\eta \to \infty$ coincides with the invariant estimator explored in Proposition \ref{prop:TRI}.
-More generally, and as seen in Figure \ref{fig:bike-sharing}, a choice of $\eta$ in an intermediary region may balance stability and source predictability to harness improvements in target risk, the primary object in domain adaptation.
+More generally, as we will see in Section \ref{sec:example}, a choice of $\eta$ in a certain interval may balance stability and source predictability to harness improvements in target risk, the primary object in domain adaptation.

 It is easy to see how the framework can be generalized to deal with different notions of distributional discrepancy, loss function, and model class.
 Specifically, a family of methods is based on finding a stable and predictive representation $\phi \colon \cX \to \cZ$, where $\cZ$ is a suitable feature space.
 Let $\phi_\# \mu$ and $\phi_\# \nu$ denote the source and target covariate distributions pushed forward to the mapped space $\cZ$.
-The goal is to find a representation $\phi \colon \cX \to \cZ$ and a composite predictor $g \colon \cZ \to \cY$ simultaneously by solving the following:

-where $d(\cdot, \cdot)$ is a suitable discrepancy between probability distributions on the mapped space $\cZ$.
-Several choices for $d$ have been proposed in the machine learning literature.
-For example, \cite{tzeng2014deep} and \cite{long2015learning} use the kernel maximum mean discrepancy with a suitable kernel $k(\cdot, \cdot): \cZ \times \cZ \rightarrow \R$, \cite{ganin2016domain} uses a suitable hypothesis-based discrepancy introduced in \cite{ben2006analysis,ben2010theory}, and \cite{shen2018wasserstein} uses the Wasserstein-1 distance, to name a few.
+The goal is to find a representation $\phi \colon \cX \to \cZ$ and a composite predictor $g \colon \cZ \to \cY$ simultaneously by solving $\min_{g, \phi} R_{\cS}(g \circ \phi) + \eta \cdot d(\phi_\# \mu, \phi_\# \nu)$, where $d(\cdot, \cdot)$ is a suitable discrepancy between probability distributions on the mapped space $\cZ$.
+Several choices for $d$ have been proposed in the ML literature: \citet{tzeng2014deep} and \citet{long2015learning} use the kernel MMD with a suitable kernel on $\cZ$, \citet{ganin2016domain} uses a suitable hypothesis-based discrepancy introduced in \citet{ben2006analysis,ben2010theory}, and \citet{shen2018wasserstein} uses the Wasserstein-1 distance, to name a few.